The university's research ethics guidance is available in the form of a

 - psychological activity.

-For all other research involving human participants please refer to the Insurance Manager,
+For all other research involving human participants please contact

 The university's Research Ethics Committee is chaired by Dr Emily Ryall and has representatives from each of the University's Schools in addition to practitioner and ethical contract guidance expertise.

 - 13 November 2019